LauraBraad/ComputerVision/meetings.md

 - After moving our data to data0 folder, we cannot run the test.
 AssertionError: Image Not Found coco/images/val2017/000000298251.jpg.
     - the only thing we have changed is the paths in the coco.yaml file.
 How else ??

+Notes:
+Q1
+- Just add code from somewhere or make it yourself
+- i understood that we can do what we wanted

+Q2
+- focus on traditionel
+- Anders thinks its sounds reasonable
+- (I also found doc to do so in the articel for related work)

+Q3

+ln -s /data0/x ~/yolov7/dataset
+Creating a symbolic link

+Lad det ligge i home (ikke mere end 50G)